kingbbode/spring-dynamic-bean-factory/README.md

     }
 ```

-If the connection fails and the bean(MemcachedClient) creation fails, the application loads normally.
+The application will load normally even though the connection fails and the bean(MemcachedClient) creation fails.

 ```java
 @Component